CephalofairGames/merc-packs-faq/index.md

 <details>
 <summary><b>Circles Spoilers</b></summary>
 <br>
-<p><b>Living Night (1, top) - If one of my Shadow Wolves is killed by an Area of Effect or multi-target effect, would the second become invisible immediately?</b> Yes; remember that all targeting in Gloomhaven is sequential.
+<p><b>Living Night (1, top) - If one of my Shadow Wolves is killed by an Area of Effect or multi-target attack or effect, would the second become invisible immediately?</b> Yes; remember that all targeting in Gloomhaven is sequential.
 The first Wolf dies, and the second one would gain Invisible before the next target is chosen.</p>

 <p><b>Wild Animation (1, bot) - Does my Thorn Shooter rush into melee range, because it has no attack?</b> No; see the character board rules for your Summons.
 It will focus as a normal ranged attack, ignoring disadvantage, and ignoring enemies who already have the condition. <b>This holds for all similar summons, such as the Rift Spirit</b></p>